 In a series of stories, Morning Edition goes inside five small businesses whose owners are struggling to expand and face a variety of barriers.

-For Daphne Wilson, the CEO of the Zoe Engineering, in Milwaukee, Wis., the issue is credit.
+For Daphne Wilson, the CEO of Zoe Engineering in Milwaukee, Wis., the issue is credit.
 She wants to hire more people but banks won't give her the loans.
 Banks have also rejected Native American Natural Foods, a foodmaker located on South Dakota's Pine Ridge Reservation, despite the fact that the company has plenty of orders coming in.
-"We literally went to every single lender in Western South Dakota that would talk to us," co-founder Mark Tilsen says.
-"I think we met with 11 banks and none of them would even submit the application."
+"We literally went to every single lender in western South Dakota that would talk to us," co-founder Mark Tilsen says.
+"I think we met with 11 banks, and none of them would even submit the application."

 For John Natuzzi Jr., the battle is big competition.
 He took over the family business, Natuzzi Bros Ice Co. in Queens, N.Y.
-He wants to grow the business, but he's up against industry giants who've locked up sales to big supermarkets.
+He wants to grow the business, but he's up against industry giants who have locked up sales to big supermarkets.

 Regulation can also be a barrier.
 In Washington state, Precision Iron Works founder Steve Leighton has to pay state-mandated wages on big public works projects like schools.
 That makes it hard to compete with some out-of-state bidders.
 Leighton says the wages can be $10 an hour more.
 "There is no way to make that up," he says.

 And, despite the high unemployment rate, many companies face the ironic problem of being unable to find qualified workers.
 That's the case with Hamilton Farm Bureau, an agribusiness located in Traverse City, Mich.

 Pile on the complexity of providing health care for workers, and tax and accounting issues, and running a small business seems more daunting than ever.